catalyst/developing-with-cwp/slides/docs/05_CreatingATemplate.md

 ### Layout/LandingPage.ss

 * Let's create the template file.
 This is where the themes directory and the copy of the standard theme you created earlier comes in to play.
-    + Go in to the themes/museum/templates/Layout directory
+    + Go in to the themes/watea/templates/Layout directory
     + Create a new file (in Atom right-click on the Layout folder and choose 'New file')
     + Call it LandingPage.ss

 ### Layout/LandingPage.ss
 * It's very important the filename matches the name of the PHP class you want the template to be for.
+They are case-sensitive.
 If the names do not match then the template will not be detected or used for the page.
-* If the class exists inside of a namespace, you will need ot use folders to mimic that space: (i.e. templates/YourNamespace/YourProject/PageType/Layout/SomePage.ss)
+* If the class exists inside of a namespace, you will need ot use folders to mimic that space: <small>(i.e. `templates/YourNamespace/YourProject/PageType/Layout/SomePage.ss`)</small>

 * Now we can add the HTML to the template, but first...